olivierphi/CommonJSForPHP/README.md

 * _defined-by-Closures_ Modules, with the [$define](#define) function
 * resources [Plugins](#plugins) (a simple "JSON decoder" is bundled as a sample).

+It comes with a "Folder as Modules" feature too, inspired by Node.js.

 ## Why CommonJS for PHP ?

+* CommonJS "Module" pattern is simple and efficient ; it lets you quickly create easily understandable and flexible code.
 * Between 2 beautiful projects based on Symfony, Zend Framework, Slim, Silex or whatever modern [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) heavy Object Oriented framework, have some rest with simple "good ol' procedural" PHP codestyle!
 * Feel comfortable in PHP when you're back from a Node.js or front-end [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) project.
 * CommonJS Module pattern acts as a very simple Service Locator and lazy-loaded dependencies resolver.
 * Have fun with isolated PHP code parts!
-Every Module runs in a automatically generated Closure, and you can freely create variables and Closures within your Modules without without fearing a pollution of the PHP global space, nor collisions with other Modules code.
+Every Module runs in an automatically generated Closure, and you can freely create variables and Closures within your Modules without without fearing a pollution of the PHP global space, nor collisions with other Modules code.
 * All your Modules code run in a "Closure sandbox", and Modules communicate between each other only through their